Please note that the main conference on 25 March 2020 will take place at Imperial College London.

 We'll be discussing topics under the themes of risk, responsibility and innovation, including:

 This is an opportunity to come together with others in the sector to share ideas, challenges and approaches.
 It is our opportunity to work together to find practical solutions to the big questions we all face.

 All delegates are welcome to join the drinks reception on 24 March at 7PM at the Sherfield Building, Imperial College London.

 This session will take place at Woburn House, 20 Tavistock Square, London, WC1H 9HQ on the afternoon of 24 March 2020.

 Partnerships aren’t always perfect for all parties.
 After positive feedback at IHEF 2019, we’re bringing back the difficult topic of partnerships separation to IHEF 2020.
 This time we’re dedicating a half-day session the day before the main conference, to discussing partnership troubles and exit strategies.
-Please note this session is for UUK and UUKi members only and you will have the option to express interest in this session when booking for the main conference.
+Please note this session is for UUK and UUKi members only who must also be attending the main day of IHEF on 25 March.

 Join us for breakfast as we welcome the start of the International Higher Education Forum 2020.